-Assistive technology (AT) is any item, piece of equipment, or product system used to increase, maintain, or improve access for individuals with disabilities.
+Assistive technology (AT) is any item, piece of equipment, or system used to increase, maintain, or improve access for individuals with disabilities.
 The Disability Services Office has an ever-changing variety of software and hardware that is available for loan to eligible students to assist them in mitigating the impact of their disability.
-Students should make an appointment with a member of the DSO staff in order to ascertain which types of technology are suitable for their individual needs.
+Students should make an appointment with a member of the DSO staff to ascertain which types of technology are suitable for their individual needs.

-Once specific AT components are identified that are believed to be potentially beneficial to minimizing the impact of the student's disability, the student should complete the AT Borrowing Contract.
 Arrangements will be made to provide the student with established components in accordance with standard equipment loan procedures.
 The following general policies guide the loaning of the DSO equipment to students:

-- Use the borrowed materials for educational and accessibility purposes only - Items are for personal use only and may not be shared with others

-- Immediately report any damaged or lost materials to the Disability Services Office; whether or not you are responsible for the damage - ❖ Loans are for a pre-determined time period and must be returned or renewed on or before the agreed upon date
+- o Use the borrowed materials for educational and accessibility purposes only - $\circ~$ Items are for personal use only and may not be shared with others - Immediately report any damaged or lost materials to the Disability Services Office; whether or not you are responsible for the damage - Loans are for a pre-determined time period and must be returned or renewed on or before the agreed upon date